Host a sleepover with an adoptable dog, cat or bunny: Snuggling encouraged!

-Planning a visit to Best Friends?
-You can have a lot of fun and provide a meaningful break for an adoptable pet who needs some extra quality time by hosting a sleepover at your pet-friendly accommodations.
+Planning a visit to Best Friends Animal Sanctuary?
+Give an adoptable pet some one-on-one time by hosting a sleepover at your pet-friendly accommodations.

-Staying in a Best Friends cottage?
-In addition to a cat or dog, your options could possibly expand to an overnight stay with a rabbit (dependent upon many factors-please check with the caregivers while volunteering).
+- Staying in a Best Friends cabin or cottage?
+In addition to a cat or dog, your options could possibly expand to an overnight stay with a rabbit

-Sleepovers and/or outings into town may be limited around holidays and Kanab event days due to fireworks and large crowded events that present safety hazards for humans and animals.
+Please note: Sleepovers at accommodations in the town may be limited on holidays and select event days due to fireworks and large crowded events that present safety hazards.
 Sleepover animals are not eligible for patio dining — please make alternate arrangements for meals.

 Not able to do a sleepover?
-Consider an outing with a Sanctuary dog.
+Consider an outing with a Sanctuary cat or dog instead.